k-stz/config-weaver-operator/notes.md

 # Multitenancy implementation
 This section documents the necessary steps and concepts needed to add multitenancy to the operator.
 Before we consider the steps, lets consider the initital starting position the operator was prior to adding any multitenancy features:
-THe primary resource `ConfigMapSync` was clusterscoped and it described for the operator a source ConfigMap it shall sync to a list of given target namespaces.
-There was no controlmechanism in place as it allows users to overwritte or copy each others ConfigMaps across the whole cluster.
-So how can we add multitenancy to this setup?
+The primary resource `ConfigMapSync` was clusterscoped and it described for the operator a source ConfigMap it shall sync to a list of given target namespaces.
+There was no mechanism in place to prevent users from overwritting or copying over each others ConfigMaps.

+So what are necessary to add multitenancy to the cluster?

 ## Namespaced `ConfigMapSync`
 - When switching form Cluster-scoped to namespace scoped, the `envtest`-testsuite loudly failed stating that the codemarker  must be `Namespaced` (not `Namespace` as was the typo) for the ConfigMapSync struct.
 Updated codemark: `//+kubebuilder:resource:scope=Namespaced,path=configmapsyncs,shortName=cms;cmsync`